danielthind/Beyond-the-Forest/README.md

 - Ad free, no in-app transactions

 ## Art
 Art was licenced for the production of ferivative works and non-monetized media product.
-I have however altered the art as this repos is to serve as programming
+I have however altered the art as this repos is to serve as programming and game design portfolio piece.

 ![screenshot-tablet-01](https://github.com/user-attachments/assets/bfbcd7a9-ce76-4a4a-933f-47f1d7e45f46)
 *Original art*